Adult Day Care- A Professional Home Health Care Option

 Fees can vary.
-Many facilities offer services with a sliding scale, meaning the family members pay a fee based on their income.
+Many facilities offer services with a sliding scale.
+This means the family members pay a fee based on their income.

 Funding for these programs vary from state to state.

 - Medicaid may pay all costs if the senior qualifies financially.

 - Private medical insurance may cover a portion of day care.
 The requirements may be licensed medical professionals are involved in the care.
 The facility must be licensed.

 - Long-term care policies may pay for services depending on the policy.